.png)

 Progress Toward a Starter Phase

-As the Front Range Passenger Rail District advances the long-term vision for the corridor through the SDP’s full build federal planning process, local partners are working together to advance a starter phase between Denver and Fort Collins.
-Utilizing funding sources established by the Colorado Legislature through Senate Bills 24-184 and SB24-230 and potential contributions from local partners, this starter phase is as an opportunity to introduce a near-term, proof of concept pilot service that fosters collaboration between RTD’s FasTracks Program and FRPR, accelerating the timeline for initiating rail service.
+As the Front Range Passenger Rail District advances the long-term vision for the corridor through the SDP’s federal planning process, local partners are working together to advance a starter phase between Denver and Fort Collins.
+Utilizing funding sources established by the Colorado Legislature through Senate Bill 24-184 and Senate Bill 24-230 and potential contributions from local partners, this starter phase, referred to as "Joint Service," is as an opportunity to introduce a near-term pilot service that fosters collaboration between RTD’s FasTracks Program and FRPR, accelerating the timeline for initiating rail service.

 Passenger rail corridors typically begin in phases and expand in geography and frequency as demand increases and resources grow.
-A starter phase for FRPR is intended to develop the proof of concept that facilitates the expansion for the full corridor.
+This starter phase can help to develop the proof of concept that facilitates the expansion for the full corridor.

 Outreach & Engagement